Nutrition

 - Peel and dice your potatoes into ~2" chunks.
 Throw in the boiling water for about 20 minutes, until fork tender.

-- In a blender, blend cooked sweet potatoes and silken tofu until creamy.
+- In a blender, blend cooked sweet potatoes, silken tofu, sugar, vanilla and pumpkin pie spice until well-mixed and creamy.

 Making the Topping